 Well, Artificial Intelligence and Machine Learning are hot topics these days.
 But how do we know which term is more proper for use?
 Let’s have a quick cheat sheet:

 It is known and actually used for years by programmers.
 One day programmers thought: oh, maybe there is a way to allow the program to learn from a set of values instead of hard coding all the rules in the code (if value == 1 then else if value == 2 then .. – repeating these lines thousand times is a dumb work);

 Actually can be as simple as predicting one value-basedanother value because the program was trained on thousands of historical value pairs;

 Most of the times the machine learning code assumes that almost all users are following the same pattern;

 You need to have a dataset with hundreds of thousands of samples to train your algorithm.
 The more the better;

-Is not as hard to program as one may think.
+It is not as hard to program as one may think.

 Artificial Intelligence is…

 Most of the time it sounds like whoaaaa, our future is here!